iloveusername/Fallout-New-Virtual-Reality/README.md

 Python >= 3.12 (Can probably get away with previous versions.)
 Libraries Required: Keyboard, Openvr, NumPy, pyautogui, tkinter

-Please change the file path string to your New Vegas /Data/Config/ path.
-It won't work if you don't.
+Please change the file path string to your New Vegas /Data/Config/ path, It won't work if you don't.

-Run this program before entering New Vegas
+Run this program, along with Steam VR and VorpX before entering New Vegas!

 DISCLAIMER
 This needs the 3rd party program VorpX to run as it renders the game in virtual reality.You also need to run my python program, FNVR_Tracker, to grab headset and controller poses.
 VorpX Link: https://www.vorpx.com (VorpX costs ~$40)